Sinclair Method: Naltrexone For Alcohol Addiction

 More research required

-It is getting recognition in third world countries that do not have a pre-existing Twelve-step program rehabilitation therapy market.
+It is getting recognition in third world countries that do not have a pre-existing Twelve-step rehabilitation therapy market.

 Why I don’t recommend the method